SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

 This equation shows that the stiffness $\dfrac{1}{\kappa}$ decreases by increasing the tension $\left| \mu\right| $, in qualitative agreement with reference \cite{stiff1}.
 The reduction of the stiffness results in a more flexible vortex loop.

 To plot the stiffness $\dfrac{1}{\kappa}$ versus the tension $\left| \mu\right| $, one must know the coefficient $\dfrac{48\sigma}{\zeta T}$ in Eq. \eqref{relation stiff and tension}.
 We have used figure $2$ of reference \cite{stiff1} and the coefficient is obtained to be approximately equal to 0.012.
 It should be noted that the results of \cite{stiff1} were obtained in 4D space-time, whereas our calculations are performed in 3D.
-However, since the infrared properties of 3D and 4D Yang-Mills theories are identical, and our focus is on the qualitative behavior rather than precise parameter values, it is justified to compare our findings with the data from \cite{stiff1}.
+Strictly speaking, the infrared properties of 3D and 4D Yang–Mills theories are not identical in all respects; however, under certain conditions (e.g., dimensional reduction at high temperature), their long-distance behavior can be effectively related.
+Since our focus here is on qualitative features rather than precise numerical values of the parameters, we believe that a comparison with the results of \cite{stiff1} remains meaningful.
+We emphasize, however, that parameters such as $\zeta$ may have different dimensionalities in 3D and 4D, and therefore their numerical values should not be directly identified.

 Using the coefficient $\dfrac{48\sigma}{\zeta T}$, Fig. \ref{fig5} plots $\dfrac{1}{\kappa}$ versus $\left| \mu\right| $ obtained from our calculations.
 The stiffness and the tension are scaled with the temperature and are dimensionless.
 A magnification is done in the upper right to compare the data with the range of the data reported in figure 2 of reference \cite{stiff1}.

 Since the parameters $\sigma$ and $\zeta$ are inherently dependent on temperature and using $\dfrac{48\sigma}{\zeta T}=0.012$ from the above discussion, the dimensionless string tension is rewritten from Eq. \eqref{relation stiff and tension},